-As of the closing of 2022, the General expenses increased in 14.4% as compared to 2021, this increase is mainly showed by advertising, marketing and promotion expenses, as well as the increase of distribution and administration expenses.
+At the end of 2023, general expenses increased by 0.3% compared to 2022, this increase is mainly reflected by sale and administrative expenses, as well as the decrease in advertising, marketing, promotion and distribution expenses.

-As of the closing of 2021, the General expenses increased in 24.7% as compared to 2020, this increase is mainly showed by distribution expenses, as well as the increase of expenses of sales, administration and marketing.
+As of the closing of 2022, the General expenses increased in 14.4% as compared to 2021, this increase is mainly showed by advertising, marketing, promotion and distribution expenses, as well as the increase of expenses of sales and administration.

-Operating Profit
+Operating Income

-Due to the foregoing, the operating profit of 2022 amounted to Ps.\$8,890 million, which represented an increase of 24.8% with respect to the previous year.
+As a result of the above, operating income for 2023 was Ps.\$6,238 million, a decrease of 29.8% with respect to the previous year.

-Due to the foregoing, the operating profit of 2021 amounted to Ps.\$7,121 million, which represented an increase of 3.3% with respect to the previous year.
+As a result of the above, operating income for 2022 was Ps.\$8,890 million, which represented an increase of 24.8% with respect to the previous year.